Roque Ferriols: Early life

 Ferriols was born in Sampaloc, Manila (North Sampaloc), of Ilocano ancestry, and learned to speak in what he referred to as "North Sampalokese," a variant of Tagalog mixed with Ilocano.
 He recounts: At home, the grown-ups talked to each other in Ilocano or Spanish.
 To the children they talked—condescendingly, I felt—something they called Tagalog.
 In the grassy roadways children of former farmers and of comers from elsewhere played together and talked to each other in something we called Tagalog.He continues: Then it was time to go to school.
 Trying to make friends in the playground, I talked to my peers in something I thought was Tagalog and was laughed at.
 In North Sampaloc nobody felt superior to you if you spoke a different accent or mixed Ilocanisms with your Tagalog.
 Not three kilometers away, the little sons and daughters of the Tagalese were enforcing elitist norms.
 Slowly I came to know that my language is not Tagalog but North Sampalokese.His experience of speaking in the peculiar North Sampalokese shaped his thinking on the nature of language and its relevance in pagmumuni-muni (reflection) and pamimilosopiya (philosophizing).
 In reflecting on the language of his youth decades later, and after a chance encounter with an old neighbor who spoke the same, he thought: "In six years, one comes to know that, for human thinking, North Sampalokese is better than Plato's Greek."

 Religious life and education

 Ferriols entered the Society of Jesus as a novice in 1941, having entered the Sacred Heart Novitiate in Novaliches at the age of 17.
 After surviving the war, he studied theology in Woodstock, Maryland and was ordained a priest on June 19, 1954.
 He later earned his Ph.D. at Fordham University, New York with a dissertation on the philosophy of Sri Aurobindo.
-At Fordham University, Dietrich von Hildebrand became one of his professors.
+At Fordham University, German Catholic philosopher Dietrich von Hildebrand became one of his professors.

 Ferriols taught at the defunct Berchmans College in Cebu City before he moved to Loyola School of Theology.